tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 1) Immersion + [SRS](spaced-repetition.html) = comprehension ability.
 1) Immersion + comprehension ability = output ability.
 1) Output ability + practice = output mastery.

+## Controlled Output

+When you start to notice that your ability to speak has emerged, that's when you may begin practicing output.
+When you already **have high comprehension**, your ears should be well-trained, so you'll be able to notice and correct your mistakes when you listen to a recording of yourself.
+You can practice speaking by repeating sentences aloud using recordings of native speakers: clips from anime, TV shows, or movies, for example.
+It is also helpful to start writing blog posts and essays.
+Always verify that your output is correct.
+Correct your mistakes when you find them.
+You can have your essays checked and corrected by native speakers or by automated tools
+(e.g. `Duck.ai`, an AI chatbot that you can ask to check your text).

+If speaking isn't your top priority, you can neglect speaking practice.
+However,
+evidence shows that avoiding output practice for too long has negative effects.
+If you never attempt to speak, your ability to output will remain dormant.
+Then,
+when you finally do go out and speak, you won't be ready.
+Your speaking ability might feel like a dry lemon, making it a struggle to squeeze out any words.

 ## Software overview